near/bos-web-engine/architecture.md

 ### Component Containers
 Containers are abstractions around sandboxed iframes, responsible for managing the lifecycle of a single root Component.
 The outer application renders a container for each root Component, rendering the container's hidden iframe and executing the container code in the iframe's `srcDoc` field.
-Once initialized, the container will make a render request to the outer application with a message that includes the serialized Component DOM.

-A root Component is only re-rendered in the outer application when the container requests it explicitly.
-Render requests are made when:
-- the container has finished initializing
-- state has changed within the Component (e.g. from a `useState` setter)
-- the root Component's `props` have changed, i.e. its parent Component re-rendered

-Note that a container will not request a render if it determines there have been no changes, e.g. the `props` values have not changed or the serialized output matches the last render.
+Containers rely on Preact for Component lifecycle management.
+When a Component has updated, options hooks set in Preact serialize the rendered node and send it to the outer application.
+The initial render request is explicitly triggered upon container initialization.
+This Preact integration enables the use of React hooks within BOS Components.

 Interactions between containers are facilitated by the iframe parent's _window_ object, e.g. `window.parent.postMessage()`.
 The outer application and individual containers register event handlers on this _window_ object to facilitate bidirectional